Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 Deutsche Bank (NYSE:DB) provides commercial and investment banking, retail banking, transaction banking and asset and wealth management products and services to corporations, governments, institutional investors, small and medium-sized businesses, and private individuals.
 Deutsche Bank is Germany's leading bank, with a strong position in Europe and a significant presence in the Americas and Asia Pacific.

-Deutsche has had no shortage of negative press and commentary this year, so perhaps the best place to start is the IMF report that really cast a spotlight on Deutsche and their systemic nature.
+Deutsche has had no shortage of negative press and commentary this year, so perhaps the best place to start is the IMF report that really cast a spotlight on Deutsche and its systemic nature.

 An IMF report from June 2016 spooked a lot of people as it showed Deutsche, clearly not the strongest global bank, as nearly the epicenter of interconnectedness and, by extension, risk.
 From the report: